The Cure for Anxiety

 "Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."
 Philippians 4:6&7

-All battles are first one or lost in the spiritual realm because we are engaged in a spiritual battle.
-Running out to the doctor or therapist before we take time to pray and ask for wisdom on what action to take is useless and can be even counter-productive.
+All battles are first own or lost in the spiritual realm because we are engaged in a spiritual battle.
+Barring an emergency, heading to the doctor or therapist before we take time to pray and ask for wisdom on what action to take is useless and can be even counter-productive.

 Here are some instructions we can glean from these verses.